 There’s no doubt that credit cards offer the most convenience in buying things in Cozumel.
 For one, you will get closer to the real exchange rate compared to buying with dollars.
 As well, you don’t have to worry about getting correct change in a foreign currency.

 But if you do use your card, you’ll also want to be careful.
 With passengers coming into port for just a day, it can be tempting for some unscrupulous vendors to try and take advantage.
-If you use your card, be sure to check your statement when you get home to make sure everything is as it should be.
+It’s not like you’ll be able to stop back in later if you see a wrong charge.

-Grab Things You Forgot in the Cruise Port
+Grab Things You Forgot in the Cruise Port (Much Cheaper)

 During the course of your cruise it’s almost a certainty that you’ll find you run out of toothpaste… or forget your deodorant… or need some more sunscreen.
 No matter how well you pack, there’s always a little something you’ll find yourself needing.

-There are toiletries for sale on the ship, but if you wait until Cozumel, it’s a good idea.
+There are toiletries for sale on the ship, but if you wait until Cozumel, it’s a better idea.
 The port area has small pharmacies and shops that sell everything from deodorant to diapers and anything in between.
 Not only will you have more selection, but the prices will also be cheaper than what you’ll pay on the ship.

 Here’s the Closest Beach to the Cruise Port